RuolongMao/Final_Project/README.md

 # Large Scale Data Processing: Final Project

-## Team member: Hoiting Mok, Ruolong Mao
+### Team member: Hoiting Mok, Ruolong Mao
+### Output Link to Google Drive: https://drive.google.com/drive/folders/1UvV6OwYbKUzzn1nBRqn5k3AxYNTJOPMS?usp=drive_link

 ## 1. A table containing the objective of the solution (i.e. the size of matching or the number of disagreements of clustering) you obtained for each test case.
 The objectives must correspond to the matchings or the clusterings in your output files.